nikkuz/nikkuz.github.io/_posts/2023-05-01-another_post.markdown

-# First post!
+# Just another post

-This is my first post to the blog
+Still learning stuff and markdown, in 2024.